sqlmapproject/sqlmap/Usage.md

 * **5**: Show also HTTP responses' headers.
 * **6**: Show also HTTP responses' page content.

-A reasonable level of verbosity to further understand what sqlmap does under the hood is level **2**, primarily for the detection phase and the take-over functionalities.
+A reasonable level of verbosity to understand what sqlmap does under the hood is level **2**, primarily for the detection phase and the take-over functionalities.
 Whereas if you want to see the SQL payloads the tools sends, level **3** is your best choice.
-This level is also recommended to be used when you feed the developers with a potential bug report, make sure you send along with the standard output the traffic log file generated with option `-t`.
+This level is also recommended to be used when you feed the developers with a potential bug report.
+Make sure you send along with the standard output the traffic log file generated with option `-t`.
 In order to further debug potential bugs or unexpected behaviours, we recommend you to set the verbosity to level **4** or above.
-It should be noted that there is also a possibility to set the verbosity by using the shorter version of this option where number of letters `v` inside the provided switch (instead of option) determines the verbosity level (e.g. `-v` instead of `-v 2`, `-vv` instead of `-v 3`, `-vvv` instead of `-v 4`, etc.)
+It should be noted that it is possible to set the verbosity by using the shorter version of this option where number of letters `v` inside the provided switch (instead of option) determines the verbosity level (e.g. `-v` instead of `-v 2`, `-vv` instead of `-v 3`, `-vvv` instead of `-v 4`, etc.)

 ## Target

-At least one of these options has be provided to set the target(s).
+At least one of these options has to be provided to set the target(s).

 ### Direct connection to the database